MRes & PhD (1 + 3 years) Course Information

 - A weekly ‘Lectures in Cancer Biology and Medicine’ series and 1 week intensive teaching in genomic medicine, to cover the wide breadth of basic and applied cancer biology

-Up to five studentships are offered each year, with funding available for at least one overseas applicant.
-The applications normally open in October of each year and close at the end of November, with interviews in January.
-The studentships available can be found here: https://crukcambridgecentre.org.uk/studentships
+Applications for entry in October 2024 will open in October 2023.
+Up to seven studentships are offered each year, with funding available for at least one overseas applicant.
+The applications normally open in October of each year and close in mid November, with interviews in January.
+The studentships available can be found HERE.

 If you have general enquiries about the CRUK Cambridge Centre non-clinical MRes + PhD studentships or the application process, please contact email@example.com